Vswe/SC2_lang/README.md

 3) Translate all the entries to your language

-CURRENTLY NOT POSSIBLE (you need beta 2 which hasn't been released yet)

-4) Put your lang file in the lang folder of Steve's Carts (if it's not there already)
+4) Put your lang file in the lang folder of Steve's Carts

 5) Run minecraft, swap yo your language and see if it look good.

 6) Make a pull request to this repository (github.com/Vswe/SC2_lang/) to submit your changes.